priyanka4675/finance-dashboard/README.md

-# Finance Dashboard
+# Priyanka Finance Dashboard

-This project is a simple frontend dashboard to visualize financial activity.
+This is a simple frontend finance dashboard built using React.

 ## Features
 - Summary cards (Income, Expense, Balance)
-- Transactions list with filtering
+- Transactions list
-- Role-based UI (Viewer/Admin)
+- Role-based UI (Admin / Viewer)
 - Insights section

+## Tech Stack
+- React
+- JavaScript

 ## Approach
-Focused on clean UI, reusable components, and simple state handling using React.
+The project is built using a component-based architecture.
+State is managed using React hooks.
+Mock data is used to simulate financial transactions.

 ## How to Run
 npm install